kazshige/fastdeli/README.md

 #### Food Preview

-- Users are able to preview foods from different restaurants nearby the their location
+- To preview foods from different restaurants nearby the their location
-- Users are able to like foods which they want to recommend
+- To like foods which they want to recommend
-- Users are able to see the prices of foods from different restaurants
+- To see the prices of foods from different restaurants

 #### Order Placement

-- Users are able to add food items to cart
+- To add food items to cart
-- Users are able to order foods for delivery
+- To order foods for delivery
-- Users are able to remove food items from the cart
+- To remove food items from the cart

 ## Technologies and Services